 ▪ Boosting your employability by acquiring valuable skills required for positions in business, government and academia.

-Dr. Leonhardt van Efferink (PhD defence in December 2017) first worked as country risk analyst for 12 years.
-From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies.
+Leonhardt van Efferink first worked as country risk analyst for 12 years.
+From 2010 until 2017, he did a PhD that straddles the boundary between geopolitics and media studies (PhD defence in December 2017, final version of thesis due in 2018).
 Students of his 2017 Summer Schools gave him an average of 9.5/10 for his teaching skills.
 Former Summer School student Nicole from the Netherlands recommends him because “Leonhardt helped me to approach media texts (including photo and images) in a critical way, combining theory and practical examples to show how media representations reflect and affect society.
 Unlike many other teachers, however, he made sure that the curriculum matched the needs of each individual student by providing individual feedback and additional reading material.”

 ▪ Strong motivation and good command of English are essential to get a pass for the course;